6Harmony9/Witmotion-WT901CTTL-Python/README.md

 I reccomend that if the code is to be used in you project, the code should be integrated into your source code directly in the while loop and not with a separate function.
 I have tried to use functions but for some reason when I do that, the code has a tendency to hang on startup and read nothing.
 This problem was significantly worse on Windows 11, but not much of a problem on Linux.

 Be sure to uncomment the print function for specific readouts.

+Oh, and if you are on Windos 11, type:

+[System.IO.Ports.SerialPort]::getportnames()

+to get a list of you COM ports.